pratteekshaurya1994/StepronTaskFinal/README.md

 4. Start local build with `react-native run-android` or `react-native run-ios` depending on your device

 This command will build and launch the app on your connected device or emulator.

-## Usage

-1. Open the App on your device.

-2. On the main screen, you will see a button labeled "Add".
-Tap on the button.

-3. It will then take you to a screen where you have fill the form along with an image

-4. Click on "Save" to save the details